Top

 • The final option, which is undefined, leaves room for any other physical custodial arrangement that the family court deems appropriate.

-How to File for Custody in NJ
+Steps to File for Child Custody in New Jersey

 1. You will need to familiarize yourself with NJ's custody laws and the different types of custody.